 The financial report is a general-purpose financial report, which has been prepared in accordance with the requirements of the Corporations Act 2001, applicable Australian Accounting Standards and other authoritative pronouncements of the Australian Accounting Standards Board.
+The financial report complies with Australian Accounting Standards as issued by the Australian Accounting Standards Board and International Financial Reporting Standards (IFRS) as issued by the International Accounting Standards Board.
 The financial report has also been prepared on a historical cost basis, except for derivative financial instruments and certain financial assets that have been measured at fair value.

-The Group has adopted all Accounting Standards and Interpretations mandatory to annual periods beginning on or before 1 July 2018.
-Adoption of these standards and interpretations, including AASB 15 Revenue from Contracts with Customers (AASB 15) and AASB 9 Financial Instruments (AASB 9), did not have a material effect on the financial position or performance of the Group at the date of initial application (see note 37).
-The accounting policies adopted are consistent with those followed in the preparation of the Group's annual consolidated financial statements for the year ended 30 June 2018, except for the adoption of new standards and interpretations as of 1 July 2018.
+The Group has adopted all Accounting Standards and Interpretations mandatory to annual periods beginning on or before 1 July 2019.
+Adoption of these standards and interpretations did not have a material effect on the financial position or performance of the Group at the date of initial application other than the adoption of AASB 16 Leases (see note 38).
+The accounting policies adopted are consistent with those followed in the preparation of the Group's annual consolidated financial statements for the year ended 30 June 2019, except for the adoption of new standards and interpretations as of 1 July 2019.